US House on cusp of passing $1.9 tn Covid plan but wage hike falters

 - Oops!Something went wrong.Please try again later.

-Democratic leaders expressed confidence that US President Joe Biden's $1.9 trillion Covid relief package would pass the US House later Friday, after a key Senate official ruled that the final version will not include a minimum wage hike.
+House Democrats were poised late Friday to pass US President Joe Biden's $1.9 trillion Covid relief package by a narrow margin despite a Senate ruling that the final version will not include a minimum wage hike.

 Biden had campaigned extensively on raising the national minimum wage to $15 an hour, from a rate of $7.25 that has stood since 2009.